2.1 Macroeconomic statistics (IMF)

 Balance of Payments and International Investment Position Statistics

 • The IMF's Statistics Department released the English version of the sixth edition of the Balance of Payments and International Investment Position Manual (BPM6) at the end 2009 as an update to BPM5.
 The release of the BPM6 represents the culmination of several years of work by the Statistics Department under the auspices of the IMF Committee on Balance of Payments Statistics (Committee) in collaboration with a range of interested parties such as data users, national statistical compilers, specialized expert groups, and other international organizations.
 The BPM6 retains the basic framework of the BPM5, and the revision was undertaken in parallel with the update of the 2008 SNA, thereby enhancing the harmonization of macroeconomic statistics.
-The BPM6 also takes into account the methodological guidelines presented in other statistical manuals, including External Debt Statistics: Guide for Compilers and Users (2003), the MFSM, and the GFSM 2001.
+The BPM6 also takes into account the methodological guidelines presented in other statistical manuals, which are currently being updated, including External Debt Statistics: Guide for Compilers and Users (2003), the MFSM, and the GFSM 2001.
 BPM6 is available on the IMF website at www.imf.org/external/pubs/ft/bop/2007/bopman6.htm.
-Work is underway to translate the BPM6 into five languages- Arabic, Chinese, French, Russian, and Spanish.
+The BPM6 has been translated into Arabic, Chinese, Russian, and Spanish and the French version is expected shortly.
+Draft chapters of the BPM6 Compilation Guide, which were posted on the IMF external website, have benefitted from worldwide comments.
+A pre-publication draft of the Guide is expected in 2013.

 • The IMF provides technical assistance and training in external sector statistics to support countries in implementing the BPM6.